The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Selection of Executive Director/Assistant Treasurer

-Section 7 – The Executive Director/Assistant Treasurer shall be appointed at the mid-year meeting by the Board of Directors and shall serve a one year term, subject however, to removal by the Board of Directors by a two-thirds majority after a hearing.
+Section 7 – The Executive Director/Assistant Treasurer shall be appointed by the Board of Directors for a term deemed appropriate by the Board of Directors.
+The Board of Directors shall retain the right to remove the Executive Director/Assistant Treasurer by two-thirds majority vote.
 In the event the position of Executive Director/Assistant Treasurer shall become vacant due to removal, resignation, or death, it shall be the duty of the Board of Directors to appoint a new Executive Director/Assistant Treasurer as soon as is practical.

 Duties of the Executive Director/Assistant Treasurer